Let’s Make Pasta Salad with Chickpeas & Feta

 For the Dressing: Shake the oil, vinegar and mustard together in a covered jar.
 Season to taste with salt and pepper; set aside.

 For the Pasta Salad: Bring a large pot of salt water to a boil and cook pasta until just al dente, about 10 minutes, but go by texture.
 Drain and rinse with cool water to stop the cooking immediately.
 Allow to cool briefly, then place in large mixing bowl.
 While still a bit warm, add a few tablespoons of the dressing and toss to coat.
 Dressing the pasta while warm will encourage it to absorb some of the dressing, giving you a more flavorful pasta salad.
 Allow to cool to room temperature.

-Add the feta, tomatoes and scallions to the cooled pasta.
+Add the drained chickpeas, feta, tomatoes and scallions to the cooled pasta.
 Cut off and discard the ends of the cucumbers, then cut then into approximately 1/3-inch (8 mm) rounds crosswise and add to the bowl, along with the pieces of orange bell pepper.
 Fold in the dill and mint (if using) and dress with more salad dressing to your liking; you might not use it all.
 Taste and season with salt and pepper if desired.
 The pasta salad is ready to serve.
 You can also refrigerate in an airtight container overnight; make sure to bring to room temperature before serving.